aes5001/5GIIK-testbed/README.md

 ```

-Then you should reboot the instance in order to make the changes.
+Reboot the instance in order to make the changes.
 Then, you should clone OAI from its main repository.

 ```
 git clone https://github.com/OPENAIRINTERFACE/openair-cn.git